Ultimate Travel Guide to Vietnam

 Best Things to Do in Ninh Binh

-• Explore the Grotte de Hang Mua and its beautiful surroundings.
-To reach the Hang Mua Peak, one has to climb 500 steps to get to the Hang Mua Caves viewpoint.
+- Explore the Grotte de Hang Mua and its beautiful surroundings.
+To reach the Hang Mua Peak, one has to climb 500 steps to the Hang Mua Caves viewpoint.

-• At sunset, join one of the many restaurants on the sidewalk.
-Enjoy the friendly atmosphere and lively vibe while enjoying ice-cold Tiger and barbequed duck.
+- At sunset, join one of the many restaurants on the sidewalk.
+Enjoyan ice-cold Tiger and barbeque duck.in the friendly atmosphere.

 Our experience: On our first day, we cycled to one of the famous Pagodas in town.
 After that, we enjoyed ice-cold local beer next to a lake before exploring the countryside by bicycle, which was one of our highlights.
-After breakfast, we rented a scooter and drove to Mua Caves.
-We then went to the renowned World Natural Heritage site, Trang An, a gem you must include in your Vietnam Travel Planner.
+After breakfast, we rented a scooter, drove to Mua Caves, and went to the renowned World Natural Heritage site, Trang An, a gem you must include in any Vietnam Travel Planner.

 Frequently Asked Questions: